neuronsimulator/nrn/docs/python/programming/gui/pwman.rst

-.. method:: PWManager.jwindow

-    Syntax:
-        ``index = p.jwindow(hoc_owner, mapORhide, x, y, w, h)``
+.. method:: PWManager.jwindow(hoc_owner, mapORhide, x, y, w, h)

-    Description:
     Manipulate the position and size of a java window frame associated with the java object referenced by the hoc object.
 The mapORhide value may be 0 or 1.
 The index of the window is returned.
 This is used by session file statements created by the java object in order to specify window attributes.

 ----

-.. method:: PWManager.scale
+.. method:: PWManager.scale(x)

-    Syntax:
-        ``p.scale(x)``

-    Description:
     Works only under mswin.
     Immediately rescales all the windows (including font size) and their position relative to the top, left corner of the screen according to the absolute scale factor x.
     i.e, a scale value of 1 gives normal size windows.

     Example: